 After a long career as an academic and professor of theology at several German universities, he was appointed Archbishop of Munich and Freising and Cardinal by Pope Paul VI in 1977, an unusual promotion for someone with little pastoral experience.
 In 1981, he was appointed Prefect of the Congregation for the Doctrine of the Faith, one of the most important dicasteries of the Roman Curia.

 From 2002 until his election as Pope, he was also Dean of the College of Cardinals, and as such, the primus inter pares among the Cardinals.
 Prior to becoming Pope, he was "a major figure on the Vatican stage for a quarter of a century"; he had an influence "second to none when it came to setting church priorities and directions" as one of John Paul II's closest confidants.
 Who he even beatified him in 2011 at St Peters Basilica, Rome.
 In 2012 our beloved Superior General / President.
-Titular Archbishop David Bell was granted an audience after years of meetings with Vatican II curia to meet His Holiness Pope Benedict XVI.
+Titular Archbishop James Atkinson-Wake was granted an audience after years of meetings with Vatican II curia to meet His Holiness Pope Benedict XVI.

 On 11 February 2013, Pope Benedict XVI announced his resignation in a speech in Latin before the cardinals, citing a "lack of strength of mind and body" due to his advanced age.
 His resignation became effective on 28 February 2013.